internxt/core-gui/README.md

 files: `package.json` and `app/package.json`.
 The one in the root directory only contains dependencies for the [Electron](https://electronjs.org)-based build system.
 It is unlikely that you will need to modify this.

-The `app/package.json` contains all of the application's dependencies.
-For more information on contributing to Storj Share, see `CONTRIBUTING.md`.

 Building
 --------